 The story begins with watching a Lynda.com course on productivity (I think).
-While geared towards the office, it should apply to the home also.
+While geared towards the office, it should apply to the home as well.
 The beginning was getting organized, both with data and physical objects.
-As I looked around my various cluttered tables, I realized that I liked having a 2-D surface for organizing.
+As I looked around my various cluttered tables, I realized that I like having a 2-D surface for organizing.
 Traditional stacking of boxes is prone to losing items, and I quickly identified I want a flat filing cabinet in my life.

 A flat filing cabinet, also known as a map cabinet or blueprint cabinet, is typically steel drawers about 2" in height for holding large documents flat.
-I also rapidly discovered that they are quite expensive, with a new one with five drawers costing above 600USD.
+I also rapidly discovered that they are expensive: a new one with five drawers costs above 600USD.

 While the design is simple, I was struggling to identify how many drawers I could fit and what materials I would need.
 I drew the design in Fusion 360, although this does not properly represent the final configuration (I had trouble fitting 10 drawers and now only have 8): https://a360.co/2N196wv

 This materials list is updated to my final revision.
 I revised my materials list at the store based on the selection; I spent 20 minutes wandering through the plywood isle shopping for the best condition/flattest wood that would meet my use case.
 The underlayment can have some warp as the drawers will hold it straight, but flat sheets of plywood will make the project go much smoother.

 Here are the tools, blades, and hardware I used.
 A table saw would have been a nice addition

 The overall dimensions is 48" wide, 24" deep, 32" tall.
 All that will remain of the two sheets of plywood is a 16" strip.
 The initial sizing cuts really would benefit from a table saw or track saw, as the Kreg Rip Cut only goes to 24".
 In this picture I'm using some aluminum that I consider square to make these large cuts.